wanze/SeoMaestro/README.md

 ### ___sitemapAlwaysExclude

 Specify pages that should never appear in the sitemap, regardless of sitemap settings on page level.
+The `404` page is excluded by default.

 ```php
 $wire->addHookAfter('SeoMaestro::sitemapAlwaysExclude', function (HookEvent $event) {